AI6-Bangalore-Chapter/2018-cycle-2/Sessions/Session 1/session details.md

 The first session of AI Saturdays (cycle 2) was held at NVIDIA Complex, Bangalore on 4th August 2018.
 It had lots of healthy interactions and enthusiastic discussions.

+The jupyter notebooks in the session 1 folder are useful introductory material.

-Following links were recommended for the respective purposes.
+Following links are recommended for different purposes :

 [Google Colab tutorial](https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d)